databricks/terraform-provider-databricks/docs/resources/recipient.md

 The following arguments are required:

-* `name` - Name of share.
+* `name` - Name of recipient.
 Change forces creation of a new resource.
 * `comment` - (Optional) Description about the recipient.
 * `sharing_code` - (Optional) The one-time sharing code provided by the data recipient.
 * `authentication_type` - (Optional) The delta sharing authentication type.
 Valid values are `TOKEN` and `DATABRICKS`.